-STEP ACTION TAKEN 1 Ensures the correct range/firing position and or training facility is occupied, and conducts a joint inventory with a Range Operations representative to verify the presence and condition of the range facilities and equipment.
+STEP ACTION TAKEN 1 Ensures the correct range/firing position and or training facility is occupied, and conducts a joint inventory with a Range Operations representative to ensure the presence and condition of the range facilities and equipment.
 2 Conducts a Range OIC brief to the RSO, Range Safety Assistants, Medical NCO, Assistant Instructors, Ammunition detail, Range Gate Guards and Range/Target Operator, reinforcing their duties and responsibilities on the conduct of the range operation.
 3 Directs and supervises that the required designated areas of the range are established and set up as required/planned.
 4 Establishes primary radio and secondary telephone communications with Range Operations, and notifies Range Operations upon initial occupation.
 5 Ensures that the red range flag is displayed during daylight operations, and that the red flashing light on the flag pole is displayed during periods of limited visibility.
 6 Verify that the down range portion of the range and impact area are clear of unauthorized personnel and that the appropriate range specific safety measures for range gates, barriers, gate guards and danger areas directed by Range Operations have been taken (Refer to paragraph 2.5 of this SOP).
 7 Verify that the required medical personnel and equipment support is on site, with strip maps to local medical treatment facilities is present, prior to requesting a HOT status.

-8 Verify the continuous safety and security of ammunition on the range.
-Under NO circumstances will ammunition or explosives be unguarded or unattended.
+Verify the continuous safety and security of ammunition on the range.
+Under NO 8 circumstances will ammunition or explosives be unguarded or unattended.
 Ammunition must be stored in the designated area and NO smoking is allowed within 50 feet of the ammunition or the firing line.
 9 Verify that all weapons are mechanically safe to fire.
 10 Verify that all personnel wear the required personal protection equipment.
-11 Ensures that a qualified target/computer operators is present, range targetry is fully operational, and that ONLY authorized courses of fire are conducted per the weapon system.
-12 Ensure all applicable references and regulations are physically present and on hand: 13 Notifies Range Operations and requests permission to place the range in a HOT status (Refer to paragraph 7.1).
-14 Implements risk management actions and applicable control measures identified for this phase of the range operations and/or training event.
+11 Ensures that ONLY authorized courses of fire are conducted per the weapon system 12 Ensure all applicable references and regulations are physically present and on hand: 12 Notifies Range Operations and requests permission to place the range in a HOT status 13 (Refer to paragraph 7.1).
+Implements risk management actions and applicable Operations measures identify 14 for this phase of the range operations and/or training event.